qminor/qlens-beta/README.md

 export PYTHONPATH=$(PYTHONPATH):path_to_nstarorbits/python
 ```

-Right now, the python interface excludes MUMPS or MPI from compiling.
+Right now, the python interface excludes MUMPS or MPI when compiling.

 <a name="packages"></a>
 ### Required Packages